2022 VFF Tri-Nations Series

-The VFF Tri Nation Series, also known as Hưng Thịnh International Football Tournament for sponsorship reason, and the eleventh edition of VFF Cup is a football tournament that have the Indian, Singaporean and host Vietnamese national teams as participants.
+The VFF Tri Nation Series, also known as Hưng Thịnh International Football Tournament for sponsorship reason, and the eleventh edition of VFF Cup was a football tournament that consists the Indian, Singaporean and host Vietnamese national teams as participants.
 It is being played from 21 September to 27 September 2022.
 The VFF organized the tournament by means of preparing their national team for the 2022 AFF Championship.

 Participating nations

-Three nations will participate in the tournament.
+Three nations from the Asian Football Confederation participated in the tournament.